Monteverdi High Speed: High Speed 375 S, Berlinetta

-Alongside the 2 + 2-seater Monteverdi reactivated his initially presented short chassis for another pure two-seater.
+Alongside the 2+2-seater, Monteverdi reactivated his initially presented short chassis for another pure two-seater.
 This car received a bodywork that was significantly changed, with recessed headlamps and six round taillights.
-The two-seater with Fissore body was much less successful than the 2 + 2-seater type 375 L. Between 1969 and 1971, a total of six short coupés were made with Fissore bodies.
-One of them belongs today to the extensive car collection of the American talk show host Jay Leno.
+The two-seater with Fissore body was much less successful than the 2+2-seater type 375 L. Between 1969 and 1971, a total of six short coupés were made with Fissore bodies.
+Today, one of these is part of the extensive car collection of American talk show host Jay Leno.

-In the winter of 1971/72, the 375 S was further developed into the Monteverdi Berlinetta.
-The tubular frame has been reinforced for improved torsional resistance; The car received a new front end with a narrow, over the entire width of the car radiator grille.
+In the winter of 1971/1972, the 375 S was further developed into the Monteverdi Berlinetta.
+The tubular frame has been reinforced for improved torsional resistance; The car received a new front end with a slim grille which extended across the entire width of the car.
 Monteverdi emphasized the increased passive safety of the Berlinetta.